chachaleo/cairo-book.github.io/src/ch11-03-hash.md

 #### The Hash Trait

-First we need to import the PoseidonTrait and PedersenTrait,// and also the HashStateTrait and HashStateExTrait for Array
+First we need to import the PoseidonTrait and PedersenTrait :
 ```rust
 use poseidon::PoseidonTrait;
 use pedersen::PedersenTrait;
 ```

-That HashTrait can be derrived on a function as follow :
+That HashTrait can be derrived on a structure as follow :

 ```rust
 #[derive(Drop,Hash)]